Skip to content Skip to main navigation Report an accessibility issue

 As required by the National Panhellenic Conference, there is not a GPA requirement to participate in Primary Recruitment at the University of Tennessee, Knoxville.

-To help students understand how their GPA may affect their Formal Recruitment experience, the Panhellenic Council at the University of Tennessee, Knoxville has adopted grade zones to show how academics may factor in Formal Recruitment.
+To help students understand how their GPA may affect their Primary Recruitment experience, the Panhellenic Council at the University of Tennessee, Knoxville has adopted grade zones to show how academics may factor in Primary Recruitment.
 Please note, grades are only one of many factors that chapters will consider in membership selection.

 GPA Zones